-Help desk analysts must be able to function as part of your team, as they work with staff across all tiers and collaborate with members of other departments.
+Help desk analysts must be able to function as part of your team, even if you’re all working remotely, as they partner with staff across all tiers and collaborate with members of other departments.

 This question can be quite telling, as you’ll discover what traits an applicant considers difficult.
 Drill down here to learn more about the types of conflict the candidate may have experienced in the past and you’ll uncover a lot about their ability to mesh with your team.

 16. How do you handle criticism?

 Analysts work in high-pressure environments and are constantly receiving feedback from customers, engineers and other colleagues.
 Look for interviewees who demonstrate a capacity to learn from constructive criticism and move on to the next task rather than taking it personally.